 How much is car insurance for a 25-year-old in North Carolina each month?

-How much you pay for car insurance as a 25-year-old in North Carolina will vary depending on where you live, coverage levels, credit score, driving record and the deductible you select.
+As a 25-year-old in North Carolina, your car insurance premiums will vary depending on your location, coverage options, credit score, driving record and deductible amount.

-The table below shows how much car insurance costs for a 25-year-old per month and per year, on average, in North Carolina.
+The table below highlights the average monthly and annual car insurance premiums for a 25-year-old in North Carolina.

 25-year-old policyAverage annual ratesAverage monthly rates